Contents

 Consumer Rights & The GDPR

-The GDPR also provides a more comprehensive list of consumer rights than the APPs.
+The GDPR outlines a comprehensive list of consumer rights that exceed the provisions of the APPs.
+These rights include:

-• The right to data portability: Your customer has the right to ask for you to hold their personal data in a structured, commonly used and machine-readable format.
+- The right to data portability: Customers can require that their personal data be provided in a structured, commonly used, and machine-readable format.

-• The right to object to the processing of personal data: Your customer can, at any time, object to the processing of their personal data.
+- The right to object to the processing of personal data: At any stage, customers may object to the ongoing processing of their personal data.

 It’s Best To Get Consent

-If you’re still unsure about what you can and can’t do, it’s a good first step to be transparent and honest with the people from whom you collect personal information.
-Not only does this help your business avoid breaching any privacy laws and regulations, but it can also help you build trust with your customers.
+When in doubt about what you can or can’t do with the personal information you collect, the best strategy is to be transparent and honest with your customers.
+Not only will this help your business avoid breaching any privacy laws and regulations, but it also builds trust with your audience.
+Our Privacy Policy resources offer excellent guidance in communicating these practices clearly.

 Need Help?